 - Vanilla – Used my favorite brand of vanilla again by Watkins.

-- Zucchini – Yes, leave the skins on and use a chopper or food processor to shred.
+- Zucchini – Yes, leave the skins on and use a chopper or grater to shred.

 - All-purpose Flour – You could use whole wheat or even gluten-free.

 - Salt, Soda, and Baking Powder – Of course.